Otitis Media and Otitis Interna in Dogs

 Otitis media refers to an inflammation of the dog's middle ear, while otitis interna refers to an inflammation of the inner ear, both of which are commonly caused by bacterial infection.
 Long-eared dog breeds with excessive hair and non-erect outer ears, such as the Cocker Spaniel, Labrador Retriever and Springer Spaniel, are believed to be more susceptible to canine ear infections.

 Cats are also prone to these two conditions.
-If you would like to learn more about how this disease affects dogs, please visit this page in the PetMD health library.
+If you would like to learn more about how this disease affects cats, please visit this page in the PetMD health library.

 Symptoms and Types of Ear Infections in Dogs